 When an application gets stuck and its regular Quit command won't work, you can usually quit it using Mac OS X's Force Quit feature.
-To do this, press Command-Option-Escape (or choose \$ > Force Quit).
+To do this, press Command-Option-Escape (or choose Apple • > Force Quit).
 Select the program you want to quit and click Force Quit.
 You can then close the Force Quit Applications window.

 Tip: You can often force-quit a stuck application without the Force Quit Applications window.
-Option-click its Dock icon and choose Force Quit from the pop-up menu to quit the application.
+One way is to Option-right-click (or Control-Option-click) its Dock icon and choose Force Quit from the pop-up menu to quit the application.
+Or, to force-quit the foreground application, hold down Command-Option-Shift-Escape for 3 seconds.